Alfresco/acs-deployment/docs/helm/examples/external-hazelcast.md

 5. Login into [Alfresco UI](http://localhost/alfresco/s/enterprise/admin/admin-clustering) and after that repeat commands from previous step.
-You should see resposne from all nodes simillar to this:
+You should see response from all nodes similar to this:

     ```bash
     ????????admin????(92023d8ea10294a2e32b238963e67d8013342e30